 Arbitrator’s June 1, 2009 Clause Construction

-Prior to filing the demand for arbitration, at
+Prior to filing the demand for arbitration and the First Amended Arbitration Complaint, at

 least fifteen current or former female employees of Sterling filed